Watering

 Underwatering

 When soil dries out completely, leaves and stems lose turgor pressure and droop.
-This is typically paired with soil that's dry throughout the pot, not just at the surface, and sometimes with slightly curling or dulled leaves.
+This is typically paired with soil that's dry throughout the pot, not just at the surface, and sometimes with slightly curling or dulled-looking leaves.

 Overwatering and early root rot